computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 Alvin Gouldner tracks the historical evolution of such an international cultural elite.
 His 1979 tractatus *The Future of Intellectuals and the Rise of the The New Class* describes a rising demographic that seeks to delegitimize an older, traditional class by means of strategic leverage over the status-quo.
 You're in the New Class if you've been inculcated with the historical consciousness of the European Left, possess more (or more specialized) technical abilities than the generation prior to you, or can claim a certain amount of cultural capital that always seems to be inversely proportionate to the amount of money you make.
 This is an exclusively post-war phenomenon, a product of both the social upheavals of the civil rights era and the university-industrial complex.
 ```

+One town's very like another
+When your head's down over your pieces, brother

+It's a drag, it's a bore, it's really such a pity
+To be looking at the board, not looking at the city

+1984 Top Charts.